BreathHoldWork® is a BreathWork and BreathHoldWork meditation and performance program developed by Erwan Le Corre.

 Here's an overview of what will be covered in the BreathHoldWork® Meditation Master Class.

 The course can be viewed on any device - such as a computer, tablet or smartphone - by accessing your account on BreathHoldWork.com.
-The course is progressive and at the end of each week you’ll gain access to the next week’s video modules to follow the progression through the course that Erwan has designed.
+The course contains progressive, drip style modules added every 2 weeks for 8 weeks.

 Each video lesson is between 1-20 minutes long and combines brief lectures with instruction of specific techniques and exercises.
-There is an average of 2.5 hours of video content for each week of the course.
+There is an average of 2.5 hours of video content for each of the four course modules.

 During the lessons, practice time is required to develop understanding and experience through breathing and breath-holding exercises.
 Additional 15-30 minute long daily practice sessions are strongly recommended between lessons.